DjDisaster/JavaSkript/README.md

 your server and other things are auto installed.

-Required: Skript, Skript-reflect, Skbee, Addonpatcher (on skript 2.7+)
+Required: Skript, Skript-reflect, Skbee, Addonpatcher (Addonpatcher only needed on skript 2.7+)